-The name of an R6RS library consists of a non-empty list of identifiers (symbols), followed by an optional version number.
-All of the standard R6RS libraries are built into Ikarus, thus importing any one of them does not require any special action other than listing the library name in the import part of a library or a script.
+The name of an RRS library consists of a non-empty list of identifiers (symbols), followed by an optional version number.
+All of the standard RRS libraries are built into Ikarus, thus importing any one of them does not require any special action other than listing the library name in the import part of a library or a script.
 The same holds for the (ikarus) library (chapter 3, page 25).

-When importing a user library, Ikarus uses a simple mechanism to map library names to file names.
+When writing a new library to a file, Ikarus uses a simple mechanism to map library names to file names.
 A library name is converted to a file path by joining the library identifiers with a path separator, e.g. "/".

-Library Name \Rightarrow File name
+Library Name $\Rightarrow$ File name

-(foo) \Rightarrow foo
+(foo) $\Rightarrow$ foo

-(foo bar) \Rightarrow foo/bar
+(foo bar) $\Rightarrow$ foo/bar

-(foo bar baz) \Rightarrow foo/bar/baz
+(foo bar baz) $\Rightarrow$ foo/bar/baz

 Having mapped a library name to a file path, Ikarus attempts to locate that file in one of several locations.
-The locations attempted depend on two settings: the search path and the file extension set (e.g., .sls, .scm, etc.).
+The locations attempted depend on two settings: the search path and the file prefix set (e.g., .sls, .scm, etc.).
 First, Ikarus attempts to locate the file in the current working directory from which Ikarus was invoked.
-In the current working directory, Ikarus enumerates all file extensions first before searching other locations.
+In the current working directory, Ikarus enumerates all file prefixes first before searching other locations.
 If the file is not found in the current directory, Ikarus tries to find it in the Ikarus library directory.
 The Ikarus library directory is determined when Ikarus is installed (based on the --prefix argument that was passed to the configure script).
 If Ikarus failes to locate the library file, it raises an exception and exits.
 See Chapter 5 for more details about the library locations.